 (a region or place).
-The accepted meaning of kammatthāna in the Thai Forest Tradition is "the basis of work" for a practicing Buddhist monk, namely, the contemplation of certain meditation themes that are conducive to uprooting the defiling forces of greed, hatred and delusion from his citta.
+The accepted meaning of kammaṭṭhāna in the Thai Forest Tradition is "the basis of work" for a practising Buddhist monk, namely, the training of sati and samādhi, and the contemplation of certain meditation themes that are conducive to uprooting the defiling forces of greed, hatred and delusion from his citta.